-Except the repairing cost every driver and puller needed some money for their daily expenses such consuming tea, cigarette and food.
-The Table 8 described the amount of pocket money that was spent for consuming food and refreshment purposes.
+Except the repairing cost every driver and puller needed some money for their daily expenses such as consuming tea, cigarette and food.
+Table 8 describes the amount of pocket money that was spent for consuming food and for refreshment.
 Average pocket money of an auto-rickshaw driver was Tk.
-72.25 per day, where it was Tk.
+72.25 per day, while it was Tk.
 59.38 for rickshaw puller.
 An auto-rickshaw driver spent from minimum Tk.15 to maximum Tk.
 150. On the other hand, a rickshaw puller's daily expenditure was maximum Tk.125 and minimum Tk.
 20.

-Table 8: Daily expenses of auto-rickshaw drivers and rickshaw pullers as a pocket money.
+Table 8: Daily expenses of auto-rickshaw drivers and rickshaw pullers as pocket money.